rahulkrishna-s/imdb-eda-notebooks/reports/analysis_summary.md

 **Author:** Rahul Krishna S
 **Date:** December 15, 2025
-**Dataset:** IMDb Top 1000 Movies (Kaggle)
-**Analysis Tool:** Python (pandas, matplotlib, seaborn)
+**Dataset:** IMDb Top 1000 Movies from Kaggle **Analysis Tool:** Python and libraries like pandas, matplotlib and seaborn

 ## Summary

-This report presents the exploratory data analysis of the IMDb Top 1000 movies dataset.
+This report presents the exploratory data analysis of the IMDb Top 1000 movies dataset that I got from Kaggle.
 It explores the relationships between movie ratings, box office performance, genres, certifications, directors, and temporal trends.
 The analysis reveals many key insights into what drives critical acclaim and commercial success of movies and challenges common assumptions about the film industry.

 **Key Finding:** Box office revenue follows a power law distribution where most movies earn modest amounts while also having a few blockbusters that become big commercial successes.
 Volume does not equal value and the most common genres are not the most profitable.